Karolina Wydra: Modeling

-In October 1997, Wydra won the Elite Lee Jeans Model Look Contest, which was hosted by Roshumba Williams and Dorian Gregory.
-She has since appeared in print advertisements for brands such as Armani Exchange, Levi's Red, Calvin Klein, Smashbox Cosmetics, Dooney & Bourke, Charles David, Urban Decay, John Frieda, and Kenneth Cole.
-Wydra has also appeared as a model on the cover of the German Elle magazine and Oyster magazine.
+Wydra's career in the public eye began in modeling.
+In October 1997, she won the Elite Lee Jeans Model Look Contest.
+She subsequently featured in advertising campaigns for major brands including L'Oréal, Armani Exchange, Levi's Red, Calvin Klein, Smashbox Cosmetics, Dooney & Bourke, Charles David, Urban Decay, John Frieda, and Kenneth Cole.
+Her modeling work also graced the covers of international editions of magazines such as German Elle and Oyster.
+She notably appeared in a 2006 Nespresso commercial starring George Clooney.